Free, Fun, Fantastic Group Activities in Amish Country

 Dutch Country Market, Middlebury (30 minutes)

-At Dutch Country Market, meet the Lehman family and their six children at their noodle making shop and Country Store.
+Meet the Lehman family and their six children at their noodle making shop and Country Store.
 Watch as Katie’s homemade noodles take shape right before your eyes.
 Observe honey bees at work in glass hives.
 Shop for natural real honey and other beehive products along with jams, salsa, popcorn and more.

 Rise ‘n Roll Bakery, Middlebury (30 minutes)